Logotype

 Code of conduct

-This Code of Conduct (the “Code”) was adopted by Scandic’s Board of Directors with the purpose of ensuring that Scandic’s operations are conducted in a manner that inspires confidence and complies with legislation and best practices for listed companies.
+This Code of Conduct (the “Code”) was adopted by Scandic’s Board of Directors with the purpose of ensuring that Scandic’s operations are conducted in a manner that inspires confidence in our fundamental values and complies with legislation and best practices for listed companies.
 The Code shall be revised annually or more often if required.
 The CEO is the owner of this Code.
-Each EC member has the operational responsibility for implementing the Code within their area of responsibility.
+Each member of the Executive Committee has the responsibility for implementing the Code within their area of responsibility.

-It is fundamental for Scandic that all of our operations including subsidiaries are operated in a sustainable manner.
-We see contributing to a sustainable society as a strong factor for success.
+It is fundamental for Scandic that all of our operations are operated in a sustainable manner.
+We believe contributing to a sustainable society as a strong factor for success and we are therefore proud to be a signatory of the UN Global Compact.
+More information can be found on www.unglobalcompact.org

 The Code is binding and applies to all employees (regardless of employment status) and all operations including subsidiaries and hotels operated on a franchise basis.